gura-lang/gura-lang.github.io/language-manual/chapter-02.md

 <code>-I dir</code></td>
 <td>
 Specifies a directory in which modules are searched.
-  You can specify the option in multiple times to add several directories for module search.</td>
+  You can specify the option in multiple times to add several directories for module search.
+  The specified path would be converted to an absolute path unless it starts with <code>"./"</code>.</td>
 </tr>

 <tr>
 <td>
 <code>-c cmd</code></td>
 <td>
-Runs <code>cmd</code> as a Gura script.</td>
+Runs a Gura script described in <code>cmd</code>.</td>
 </tr>

 <tr>